jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Learning and adopting the language was a long struggle.
-It was the early days of Reason so there weren't many resources.
-We spent countless hours with the Real World OCaml book - excellent book on the language as well the craft of programming itself.
-There are numerous resources now and much easier to learn the language.
+Learning and adopting this language was a long struggle.
+We spent countless hours with the Real World OCaml book - it is an excellent book on the language as well the craft of programming itself.
+We looked upon it with both delight at the insights on programming it gave us, and also with a fair amount of dread and frustration because of its unfamiliarity.

 But the struggle was worth it.
+See when people

 When I look back on the last 10 years of my programming career, I wonder what I was doing for the first 8, before I learned Reason and Typed functional programming.

 And that's why I'm here today to talk about it.